 (Claret) shipped to England, which corresponded to an average of six bottles per capita per year.
 Finally, in 1453, after long wars and turmoil, all the English lands on the mainland finally came to France.
 Of the wine trade

-while upright with England, but never reached the volume of earlier.
+stayed upright with England, but never reached the volume of former times.
 In any case, that was the foundation for many Négociants

 (Wine merchant) in Bordeaux.

 Around the middle of the 17th century, Holland, the heartland of today, rose Netherlands